tastybug/zettelkasten/catalog/gcp-scaling-and-balancing.md

 * configuration supports URL maps to point to particular instances based on URLs
 * VMs are meant to be healthy to receive traffic
 * HTTPs LB supports up to 15 certificates
-* HTTPs LB can take care of certificate management, SSL policies and security patching (not sure what that means)
+* HTTPs LB can take care of certificate management, SSL policies and security patching for known vulnerabilities in the network stack
 * HTTPs LB terminates the SSL session at the balancer
+* TCP LB offer the same routing like HTTP(s) LBs and support security patching

 ### Using Cloud Storage behind Load Balancers